[Note: backported from LessWrong]

 Consider that.
 There are playing fields where you should cooperate with DefectBot, even though that looks completely insane from a naïve viewpoint.
 Optimality is not a feature of the strategy, it is a relationship between the strategy and the playing field.

 Take this lesson to heart: in certain games, there are strange playing fields where the optimal move looks completely irrational.

 I'm here to convince you that life is one of those games, and that you occupy a strange playing field right now.

 Here's a toy example of a strange playing field, which illustrates the fact that even your terminal goals are not sacred:

 Imagine that you are completely self-consistent and have a utility function.
-For the sake of the thought experiment, pretend that your terminal goals are distinct, exclusive, orthogonal, and clearly labeled.
+For the sake of the thought experiment, pretend that your terminal goals are distinct, exclusive, orthogonal, and clearly labelled.
 You value your goals being achieved, but you have no preferences about how they are achieved or what happens afterwards (unless the goal explicitly mentions the past/future, in which case achieving the goal puts limits on the past/future).
 You possess at least two terminal goals, one of which we will call

 Omega descends from on high and makes you an offer.
 Omega will cause your terminal goal